Skip to main content

 1. Select Human Resources > Entry & Processing > Position Control > Position Control to display the Position Control page.

-2. In the Search Criteria section, enter criteria identifying the records to list, and then click Find.
+2. In the Search Criteria section, enter criteria identifying the records to list, and then select Find.
 To run an advanced search, use the Advanced button.

-4. In the page's untitled List section, select the position you want to delete.
+4. In the page's untitled List section, select the positions you want to delete.

 You cannot delete a position that is assigned to one or more employee pay rates.